 SerVermont is Vermont’s State Service Commission, whose mission is to support, promote and recognize volunteerism and community service in Vermont.
 State service commissions administer AmeriCorps State, Volunteer Generation Fund, and volunteer programs to address critical community needs and engage citizens in service.
 SerVermont, was established by Executive Order 09-98 on November 30, 1993 by Governor Howard Dean.

-- Vermont Council on Homelessness
+- Vermont Council on Housing and Homelessness

 - Vermont Parole Board